DataFire/Integrations/integrations/generated/amazonaws_config/README.md

 ### NoAvailableDeliveryChannelException
 * NoAvailableDeliveryChannelException `object`: There is no delivery channel available to record configurations.

+### NoAvailableOrganizationException
+* NoAvailableOrganizationException `object`: Organization does is no longer available.

 ### NoRunningConfigurationRecorderException
 * NoRunningConfigurationRecorderException `object`: There is no configuration recorder running.